NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Experimental Validations

+Three SRAM datasets (our NORDIC, public ISSI and IDT datasets); one Flash dataset; and our EEPROM dataset are used to validate the generality of the NoisFre approach based on \textit{physical chip measurements}.
+The results of S-Norm and D-Norm validated on these five datasets are detailed in Fig.~\ref{fig:BER_SpD_gener}.
+In contrast to our simulation-based study in Section~\ref{Sec:UsingSimulations}, here we use a synthetic chip of identical data capacity and worst-case BER$_{f}$ matching the physical chip under investigation and simulate 100 repeated measurements in sympathy with the physical measurement regime.\footnote{One hundred measurements are due to the impracticality of conducting the necessary number of repeated measurements with physical chips, as detailed in Section~\ref{sec:evaApproach}} Overall, we can observe from the plots in Fig.~\ref{fig:BER_SpD_gener} that simulations with the synthetic chip model agree well with the measurements for both S-Norm and D-Norm.

-\textit{Based on our comprehensive experimental validations on SRAM memories from four different manufacturers, Flash memories and EEPROM memories, we can now conclude that our formalization of the unreliability ${\rm BER}_{\digamma}$ and extraction efficiency $\eta$ in Section~\ref{sec:PerforMetrics} are indeed reliable measures.
-Most importantly, the formalized models serve as an upper bound in practice.}
+\textit{Based on our comprehensive experimental validations on SRAM memories from three different manufacturers, Flash memories, and EEPROM memories, we can now conclude that our formalized model of the unreliability, ${\rm BER}_{{\bf F}}$, and extraction efficiency, $\eta$, in Section~\ref{sec:PerforMetrics} are indeed reliable measures.
+Most importantly, the formalized models serve as bounds for ${\rm BER}_{{\bf F}}$ and $\eta$ in practice; the measurement results and synthetic chip model results are the same or better than those predicted by the analytical models.}